 These cranberry lemon scones are light and fluffy, just like you’d expect from your favourite bakery.
 Topped with a lemon drizzle, these scones are perfect for breakfast or with a cup of afternoon tea.

-These bakery style cranberry lemon scones are one of my favourites.
+These bakery-style cranberry lemon scones are one of my favourites.

 These scones are loaded with fresh cranberries and lemon zest and then, to take them over the top, they are coated in a tangy lemon drizzle.

-It is super easy to change things up in this recipe, using raspberries or blueberries instead of the cranberries, and if you don’t love lemon like I do, you could leave it out, or use oranges.
+It is super easy to change things up in this recipe, using raspberries or blueberries instead of the cranberries, and if you don’t love lemon as I do, you could leave it out, or use oranges.

 Either way, you can’t go wrong.